 License Compliance: With a much higher threshold for registration.
 Tax credits on purchases and ease of processes.
 GST has definitely brought relief to startups and smaller companies in India.
 Though, the license compliances can be carried out along with GST and other compliances.

-• Renewal of Licenses: Every corporate body has to obtain a license within 30 days of commencing a business.
-In addition, the license varies according to the type of activity the startup involves in.
+- Renewal of Licenses: Every corporate body has to obtain a license within 30 days of commencing a business.
+In addition, the license varies according to the type of activity the startup is involved in.